 Not just fruits, a few veggies are loaded with vitamin C as well.
 Read on to know a list of veggies you could include in your diet every day –

 Bell peppers are loaded with vitamin C. Probably, twice as much as oranges.
 Now, you have all the more reasons to include bell pepper in your biryani, vegetable dosa and even in your sandwich.

 Ginger is one of the best herbs to eat to boost your immune system.
 Ginger can also help to treat nausea and sore throats.
 Apart from adding ginger to your upma, khichdi and sabji, you can also add it to your lemon juice.
 An inch-size ginger piece along with honey brings in that flavor twist to your otherwise normal lemon juice.

 Garlic is definitely an immune booster, thanks to its sulfuric properties, most notably, allicin.
 Garlic cheese or butter doesn’t sound like a bad idea at all.

 The Wrap Up

 While you are eating all things healthy, remind yourself to stay hydrated.
-A water bottle by your side at all times is as good a reminder as the app on your smartphone!
+A stainless steel water bottle by your side at all times is as good a reminder as the app on your smartphone!
 Your immune system depends on the quality of your diet, so get started today.